cartesapp/motis/README.md

 Motis startup should take 1 second :)

 ## About osm files

 There should be only one import osm path.

 In case you want to include multiple French regions, e.g. run :

 ```
 cd input
-osmium merge bretagne.osm.pbf pays-de-la-loire.osm.pbf -o ouest.osm.pbf
+osmium merge bretagne.osm.pbf pays-de-la-loire.osm.pbf -o cartes.osm.pbf
 ```

 ## Deploying